 The bill eliminates parole for someone convicted three times of one of 40 or so violent crimes, with at least one conviction having carried a minimum three-year prison term.

-Officer Maguire's family has stood behind the bill, testifying at the State House in favor of the bill as it stands.
+, testifying at the State House in favor of the bill as it stands.

 Patrick has two options before the 10 days are up: sign the bill without the amendment or veto the entire thing.
 Either choice he makes will be the final call on the "three strikes" bill this session.